forbole/big-dipper/README.md

 ## How to run The Big Dipper

 1. Copy `settings.json.default` to `settings.json`.
-2. Update path to `gaiadebug`.
-3. Update the RPC and LCD URLs.
+2. Update the RPC and LCD URLs.
-4. Update Bech32 address prefixes.
+3. Update Bech32 address prefixes.
-5. Update genesis file location.
+4. Update genesis file location.

 ### Run in local